wngaw/wngaw.github.io/_posts/2019-05-06-neural-networks.md

 The Toronto team entered the ImageNet challenge with their trained neural network and became the first team to break 75% accuracy in the competition.
 Neural network was then used year after year by every subsequent winning teams.

+{: class="table-of-content"}
+* TOC
+{:toc}

 ## What is Neural Network?

 Neural networks is a supervised learning algorithm that is capable of learning non-linear hypothesis.

+> ✅ **It is very important to understand the basic mechanics such as cost function, gradient descent, forward and backward propagation as all neural networks are built based on these concepts.**

 ## Hypothesis